AawaizAli/trackboxd/README.md

 ### 📦 Playlist Import & Creation
 - Import all your existing **Spotify playlists**
-- Optionally **create new playlists** directly from Spotboxd
+- Optionally **create new playlists** directly from trackboxd
-- Playlists created on Spotboxd sync back to your Spotify account
+- Playlists created on trackboxd sync back to your Spotify account

 ### 🧑‍💻 User Profiles
 - Every user has a profile showing: